Conversation Design with Voxable: Context

 Voxable’s context feature is not tied to a specific platform API or framework which means designers can define the meaningful conversation points without having to know the correct way to reference the data in code.
 By decoupling conversation design exploration from development constraints, Voxable allows each discipline to apply their individual expertise to the problem which results in a better solution.
 As conversational technology and development practices rapidly evolve, Voxable ensures a future-proof approach to conversation design.

 Voxable simplifies the conversation design process for individuals and teams.
 We believe emphasizing the importance of conversation design and creating a platform to adequately support the process will lead to better conversational UX for everyone.
-Next, we’ll share more about Voxable’s collaboration features.
-In the meantime, sign up for the beta and help Voxable become the best conversation design platform for people building voice and chat apps.
+Sign up for the beta and help Voxable become the best conversation design platform for people building voice and chat apps.